 Modelling and management

 Much of the department’s work is done with business, using hard science to solve practical managerial issues.
 Marketing modelling based on mathematical models helps marketing managers make better decisions.
-“For example one of our groups has done work on how to optimally schedule movies in a theatre, and that requires really complex algorithms,” says Prof. Smidts.
+“For example one of our groups has done work on how to optimally schedule movies in a theatre, and that requires really complex algorithms,” says Prof. Puntoni.

 Mentoring new talent

 Marketing is an area of business with lots of impact in daily life, and its dynamic evolution depends upon daring new ideas and high quality research.
-The Department seeks out and grooms the most ambitious young MPhil and PhD scholars, involving them in research from the beginning.
-But grooming young practitioners is also important, says Prof. Smidts: “RSM is distinguished by incredibly entrepreneurial undergrads,” he says.
+The department seeks out and grooms the most ambitious young MPhil and PhD scholars, involving them in research from the beginning.
+But grooming young practitioners is also important, says Prof. Puntoni: “RSM is distinguished by incredibly entrepreneurial undergrads,” he says.
 “We’ve got a lot of 19-year-olds starting companies, and it’s to our benefit to mentor them.”